wnederhof/basecode/README.md

 # CrudCodeGen
-CrudCodeGen is a tool for generating and managing the basic skeleton of a web application using Kotlin, Spring Boot and NextJS.
+CrudCodeGen is designed to automate the repetitive job of writing boilerplate code for many common tasks when creating a web application in Kotlin and Spring Boot.

-CrudCodeGen was created to automate the repetitive job of writing boilerplate code for common tasks when creating a web application.
+CrudCodeGen is a tool for generating and managing the basic skeleton of a web application using Kotlin, Spring Boot and zero or more frontends.

 Example Usage:
 ```